chanchan234/Optimization-of-FP-Growth-algorithm/README.md

 | Standard FP-Growth | 75.74% | 3,801 | 6.63s |
 | **RF-FP-Growth (Adapted)** | **91.23%** | **187** | **9.26s** |

-> **Bottom Line:** More accurate, cleaner results, slightly slower (40%).
-Worth the trade-off.
+> **Bottom Line:** More accurate recommendations, cleaner results for business teams to review, 40% slower – worth the trade-off for batch analytics.

 ## The Gap: Frequency ≠ Reliability

 FP-Growth efficiently identifies frequent patterns.
-However, frequency alone does not guarantee stability.
+However, frequency alone does not guarantee reliability.
 A pattern that appears often in one dataset may:
 - Occur by chance in the sample
-- Not generalize to new data
+- Not generalize to new customer data
-- Lead to incorrect business decisions if trusted blindly
+- Lead to bad recommendations if trusted blindly

+**This project solves that gap.**